jfasch/jfasch-home/trainings/material/soup/linux/sysprog/mmap/lazy-alloc.rst

    * :doc:`realtime`

+* **Allocation may suspend a process in critical situations**
-* Lazy allocation is not generally wanted in realtime situations
+* |longrightarrow| Lazy allocation is not generally wanted in realtime situations
 * Allocations must be done up-front
+* *Not all allocations are explicit*

-  * Program itself (code and data) is loaded on-demand
-    |longrightarrow| bad luck if a new code branch is taken at the
+  * Program itself is loaded on-demand |longrightarrow| bad luck if a new code branch is taken at the wrong time
-    wrong time
   * Stack memory is dynamically allocated
+  * Global are lazy-loaded too
   * ...